lasersam594/Micro-Measurement-Display-Firmware-and-Windows-GUI-for-uMD0-uMD1-and-uMD2/README.md

 * Micro Measurement Display 2 (µMD2) firmware running on the Teensy 4.0 (SG-µMD2 PCB) for high performance homodyne interferometers, encoders, and other devices producing Quad A/B signals; and heterodyne interferometers using two frequency HeNe lasers.
 For more information, please see: https://repairfaq.org/sam/uMD2/uMD2.htm .

-Copyright (c) Samuel M. Goldwasser and Jan Beck, 1994-2024, all rights reserved.
+Copyright® Samuel M. Goldwasser and Jan Beck, 1994-2024, all rights reserved.